-Top Retro Style Hair Cuts For Womenshsadmin
+Top Retro Style Hair Cuts For Women

 One word to define the 1940s updo would be vintage; enough time has elapsed so they’ve stopped being kitsch.
 The pin-up curls; pompadour and victory rolls were some of the styles that were all rage at the time.
 People were excited to experiment as they were restricted by unavailability and rationing of materials during wartime.

-The clothes that were plain and sober in the 40s due to shortages and import difficulties during World War II.
+The clothes were plain and sober in the 40s due to shortages and import difficulties during World War II.

 Things were still tight after peace broke out but optimism and enthusiasm carried the day giving rise to a surge of innovation.

 Everybody invented their own versions of updos.
-For those with shoulder length or long locks, updos were easier to create and at the time the attractive thing about them was the minimal resource requirements.
+For those with shoulder-length or long locks, updos were easier to create and at the time the attractive thing about them was the minimal resource requirements.
 A paddle brush, comb, elastics, and bobby pins would give you heaps of scope for creativity without much expense.

-Victory rolls had the bonus of being vaguely patriotic as they described the roll maneuver a fighter aircraft would make in celebration.
+Victory rolls had the bonus of being vaguely patriotic as they described the roll manoeuvre a fighter aircraft would make in celebration.
 Sweep into two sections, the top and back, take the back section and make a low ponytail that sits right at the nape of your neck.
 Use a band or bobby pins to secure.
 Now split two sections from the ponytail.
-Comb each section backward towards the elastic.
+Comb each section backwards towards the elastic.
 Take either part of the ponytail and twist it under.
 Secure the section by using bobby pins and do the same with the other side.
 Smooth out the strays and spray in place.